sethvincent/development-environments-for-beginners/book.md

 One way to get multiple cursors in a file is by searching using `Command + f`, entering a search phrase, and clicking **Find All**.
 This will heighlight all instances of the search phrase.
 Next you can press the left and right arrows to navigate around the text and make revisions like normal, only you'll be editing the text in multiple places.

 ##### Selecting multiple instances of a word with `Command + d`
 An even faster way of selecting multiple instances of a word is by clicking a word, then pressing `Command + d`.
-Pressing is once will select the word that the cursor was on.
+Pressing it once will select the word that the cursor was on.
 Pressing it repeatedly will select the next instance of the word in the text document, and eventually wrap around to the top of the file until it has searched up to the original word you clicked on.
 Hold down `Command + d` to quickly select all instances of the word the cursor is on.

 A shortcut to selecting all instances of a word at once is through the use of `Command + Control + G` on Mac or `Alt + F3` on Windows.